-Are You Seeking A Child Support Lawyer?
+Are You Seeking A Child Support Lawyer in Jacksonville?

 An experienced child support lawyer can help you navigate through the financial requisites to determine child support based upon the needs of your child.
 Not everyone understands how Florida courts calculate the amount of child support that the parties to a support case feel that they should be given or who are ordered to pay.
 With the help of experienced legal counsel, you can assure that your legal rights are protected, and that you have the help you need by your side every step of the way.

 How Child Support Is Calculated In Florida

 In the state of Florida, there is a table of income levels that helps to determine the amount of child support for a given number of children.
 This figure is used to calculate support with the incomes of both parents.
 Taxes, health insurance and day care costs also are considered as well and are part of this formula that is applied to measure support payments.